rodineimcoelho/planner-api/README.md

 ### `GET`

 - `/api/v1/events`: Fetch all events
-- `/api/v1/events?:dayOfTheWeek={dayOfTheWeek}`: Fetch events by their `dayOfTheWeek`
+- `/api/v1/events?dayOfTheWeek={dayOfTheWeek}`: Fetch events of the current week by their `dayOfTheWeek`
-  - `dayOfTheWeek` values
+  - `dayOfTheWeek` values go from 0 (sunday) to 6 (saturday)
-    - sunday
-    - monday
-    - tuesday
-    - wednesday
-    - thursday
-    - friday
-    - saturday
+  - Events are fetched according to the server's local time and response dates are in UTC time.
 - `/api/v1/events/:id`: Fetch a single event by its `id`

 ### `POST`

 - `/api/v1/users/signUp`: Create a new user
   - Body (all items required):
     - `firstName: string` : The user's first name
     - `lastName: string` : The user's last name